 Returning Resident Visas

-If you are a permanent resident or conditional resident that has remained outside of the United States for longer than a year (or beyond the period that your Re-Entry permit is valid for), you will need to have a new immigrant visa issued that allows you to enter the U.S. and resume your residence.
+Suppose you are a permanent or conditional resident who has remained outside the United States for longer than a year (or beyond the period your Re-Entry permit is valid for).
+In a situation like this, you may need a new immigrant visa issued that allows you to enter the U.S. and resume your residence.

 If you need help securing your returning resident visa, book a virtual consultation with Martinez Immigration today.